 During our 2-day program here, there are options for both full day or half day walks.
 On the Western coastal trail, Lohatrozona is a paradise for ornithologists, while the marine reserve of Tampolo offers superb corals and nice, clean beaches for a swim.
 We may also explore the forest for wildlife in the vicinity of our lodge.
 (Overnight Masoala Dounia Forest Lodge) BLD

 Day 22: Monday 29 October, Masoala – Maroantsetra – Antananarivo

 - Morning Charter Flight from Maroantsetra to Antananarivo (times to be confirmed)

 We travel this morning by boat to Moroantsetra where we connect with our charter flight back to Antananarivo.
 The afternoon is at leisure.
-This evening we enjoy a farewell meal at Villa Vanille, a charming restaurant housed in an old colonial villa.
+This evening we enjoy a farewell meal at La Varangue, one of the city’s top gourmet restaurants thanks to it’s chief Lalaina Ravelomana who is a kitchen maestro and chocolate specialist.
 (Overnight Antananarivo) BLD